 - Mirror, mirror.
 Reflecting your interviewer’s posture and gestures encourages them to feel comfortable in your company.
 But take care not to overdo it.

 - If in doubt, breathe out.
-Focusing on your outgoing breath is a good way of reducing any outward signs of stress, such as darting eyes, sweating, etc.
+Focusing on your outgoing breath is a good way of reducing any outward signs of stress, such as darting eyes and sweating.

 - The eyes have it.
 Maintaining comfortable eye contact (not staring fixedly) throughout your interview will give the impression of confidence and trustworthiness.
-Looking down into your lap could be interpreted as shifty.
+Looking down into your lap or out of the window can seem like you’re not listening.

 - Don’t be afraid of a pause.
 It may feel like an eternity is passing during natural breaks in the discussion, but a pause can give you a chance to collect your thoughts.
-It’s even OK to request a few moments to think about an answer to a question - much better than blurting out something you could regret later.
+It’s even OK to request a few moments to think about an answer to a question, or ask them to repeat it to gather your thoughts – much better than blurting out something you could regret later.

 - Keep smiling through.
 Most creative arts businesses are about people.
 Smiling will make you feel better about yourself as well as giving your interviewer a good vibe.